Our Directors' Message

 Welcome to the Health and Social Sciences cluster at the Singapore Institute of Technology (SIT).

-SIT is the first university in Singapore that offers undergraduate allied health degree programmes.
-These programmes include Diagnostic Radiography, Dietetics and Nutrition, Occupational Therapy, Physiotherapy, Radiation Therapy and Speech and Language Therapy.
-Together with the University of Glasgow, we also offer an undergraduate programme in Nursing that builds on the foundation acquired from Nursing diploma studies.
-Accredited by the Allied Health Professions Council (AHPC) and the Singapore Nursing Board (SNB), our degree programmes produce graduates that are equipped with the knowledge, skills and attitudes to practise as competent healthcare professionals in Singapore.
+The Singapore Institute of Technology (SIT) is the only university in Singapore offering a comprehensive suite of undergraduate allied health degree programmes, spanning Diagnostic Radiography, Dietetics and Nutrition, Occupational Therapy, Physiotherapy, Radiation Therapy, and Speech and Language Therapy.
+In partnership with the University of Glasgow, we also offer an undergraduate Nursing programme that builds meaningfully on the foundations established through polytechnic Nursing diploma studies.